 Does anyone remember the Omar Man delivering fresh bread and cookies to your door?
 Indianapolis was one of several cities throughout the country with an Omar Baking Company factory.
-A large crew of driver-salesmen peddled fresh-baked goods door-to-door from the 1920s through the 1960s.
-The bread, cakes, cookies and other goodies were prepared at the Omar Baking Company on the southeast corner of East 16th and Bellefontaine Streets.
+A large crew of driver/salesmen peddled fresh-baked goods door-to-door from the 1920s through the 1960s.
+The bread, cakes, cookies and other goodies were prepared at the Omar Baking Company on the southeast corner of E. 16th and Bellefontaine Streets.

 Top: Courtesy of the Indiana Historical Society, Bass Photo Company Collection; Bottom: Google Street View, July 2009